What You Need to Know About Victim Compensation

 - The victim must have suffered personal injury or death;

-- Funds are limited for purely psychological trauma.
+- Funds are limited to purely psychological trauma.

 - This can be extended to 2 years if there is good cause to do so.